accordproject/techdocs/docs/started-hello.md

 ```

 :::note
-* make sure that the version number in that command matches the one for the archive you have downloaded.
+* Templates are tied to a specific version of the cicero tool.
+Make sure that the version number output from `cicero --version` is compatible with the template.
+Look for `^0.20.0` or similar at the top of the template web page.
 * `cicero parse` requires network access.
 Make sure that you are online and that your firewall or proxy allows access to `https://models.accordproject.org`
 :::